 The study of historical theology covers subjects such as the development of creeds and confessions, church councils, and heresies that have arisen and been dealt with throughout church history.
 A historical theologian studies the development of the essential doctrines that separate Christianity from heresies and cults.

-Theologians often break down the study of historical theology into four main periods of time: 1) The Patristic Period from 100-400 AD; 2) The Middle Ages and Renaissance from 500-1500 AD; 3) The Reformation and Post-Reformation Periods from 1500-1750 AD; and 4) The Modern Period from 1750 AD to present day.
+Theologians often break down the study of historical theology into four main periods of time: 1) the Patristic Period from AD 100—400; 2) the Middle Ages and Renaissance from AD 500—1500; 3) the Reformation and Post-Reformation Periods from AD 1500—1750; and 4) the Modern Period from AD 1750 to the present day.

 Historical theology and church history are two different yet closely related and important subjects.
 It would be difficult, if not impossible, to understand church history without also understanding the history of doctrine that often led to different divisions and movements within church history.
 Understanding the history of theology and doctrine helps us to understand the history of Christianity since the first century and why there are so many different denominations.

 Historical theology, when correctly understood and applied, does not diminish the authority or sufficiency of Scripture.
-Scripture alone is the standard or all matters of faith and practice.
-It alone is inspired and efficient.
+Scripture alone is the standard in all matters of faith and practice.
+It alone is inspired and inerrant.
 Scripture alone is our authority and guide, but historical theology can help us understand the many dangers of some “new teaching” or novel interpretation of Scripture.
-With over 2000 years of church history and thousands if not millions of Christians preceding us, shouldn’t we be automatically wary of someone who claims to have a “new explanation” or interpretation of Scripture?
+With over 2,000 years of church history and thousands if not millions of Christians preceding us, shouldn’t we be automatically wary of someone who claims to have a “new explanation” or interpretation of Scripture?

 Finally, historical theology can remind us of the ever-present danger of interpreting Scripture in light of the cultural and philosophical assumptions of our times.
 We see this danger so much today as sin is being redefined as a sickness to be cured by drugs instead of a spiritual condition.
 We also see it as many denominations leave the clear teaching of Scripture and embrace the cultural acceptance of homosexuality as a lifestyle.

-Historical theology is an important aspect of studying theology, but like any other method of studying theology, it is not without its dangers and pitfalls.
-The challenge for all Christians and for all students of theology is to not force our theological system on the Bible but to always make sure that our theology comes from the Scripture and not some system that might be popular.
+Historical theology is an important aspect of studying theology, but, like any other method of study, it is not without its dangers and pitfalls.
+The challenge for all Christians and for all students of theology is to not force our theological system on the Bible but to always make sure that our theology comes from the Scripture and not from some system that might be popular.